-Another option for getting tested for STDs is simply to visit your regular clinic and talk to your doctor.
-You already probably know how this works.
-But let’s go over it anyway.
+Another option is to simply visit your regular clinic and talk to your doctor.

-An STD test from your local clinic should be accurate, assuming you trust the lab the clinic uses.
+An STD test from your local clinic should be accurate, assuming you trust the lab that the clinic uses.

 This is the most expensive way to get tested.
-Instead of spending under $200 for a comprehensive panel, you might spend $2,000.
+Instead of spending under $200 for a comprehensive panel, you might spend $2K.

 There is nothing confidential about getting tested this way.

 One last option for STD testing is a trip to a free clinic.
-If you head to a public STD testing clinic, you may be able to get a free or discounted test, depending on your financial situation.
+If you go to a public STD-testing clinic, then you may get a free or discounted test, depending on your financial situation.